FAQ

 Where’s your legal mumbo-jumbo?

-What exactly is in your accent downloads?
+What exactly is in your accent materials?

 I. History and Social Context, II.
 Sound Placement, III.
 Intonation Pattern, IV.
 Helpful Hints, V. Sound Substitutions, VI.
 Alternate Pronunciations, and VII.
 Additional Practice Material.
 The “additional material” includes listings of plays that require the accent and a list of films, TV shows and other recordings that might serve as additional listening samples.

-There is also a listing of all of the sound files included in the download.
-The first six sound files are recordings of one of our professional dialect coaches leading you through the written information.
-The largest portion of this will lead you through the specific sound changes required to speak with that accent, leaving you time to repeat after the coach saying key words and practice sentences containing each sound.
-The rest of the sound files are recordings of real people—native speakers of the accent you’re studying.
-You’ll hear a list of words and a paragraph that all of them read (this is included in the text), and then the next sound file will be that person in casual conversation.
-The number of sound files will vary from one dialect to the next, but each download will have at least three recordings of native speakers.
-Some may include more than 20 tracks.
-All editions have a transcription of all of the conversations with native speakers.
+The rest of the volumes are recordings of real people—native speakers of the accent you’re studying.
+You’ll hear a list of words and a paragraph that most of them read (this is included in the text), and then the next sound file will be that person in casual conversation, including a transcript of the conversation.
+The number of sound files & volumes will vary from one dialect to the next, but each set is listed in the description of the specific accent.

 Return to Top